vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-nuts-bolts.md

     customer’s account is kept as a separate fund account, in the same way an attorney or title company would hold an escrow account.
-The _sum total_ of a bank’s customer deposits is held as a single accounting record **at the central bank,** making trans- fers between banks faster and easier, much as it is today.
-The central bank does not have any specific information about depos- itor accounts, just the sum total.
-Your bank keeps track of your money for you and transfers it to others only with your permis- sion and instructions.
+The _sum total_ of a bank’s customer deposits is held as a single accounting record **at the central bank,** making transfers between banks faster and easier, much as it is today.
+The central bank does not have any specific information about depositor accounts, just the sum total.
+Your bank keeps track of your money for you and transfers it to others only with your permission and instructions.
 Just as today, at the central bank, the banks only transfer the net required, but now it is being transferred between the consolidated depositor trust accounts, managed by the private banks, and held at the central bank.